 A professional hijab style epitomises elegance and, as such, requires little detail to be added to the rest of your outfit.
-Similar to a slick back ponytail, this option is best styled with suits and shirts, or other garments that have definitive lines and a structure that exudes professionalism.
+Similar to a slicked-back ponytail, this option is best styled with suits and shirts, or other garments that have definitive lines and a structure that exudes professionalism.

-The trendsetter hijab style does what it says on the tin, allowing you to look and feel on-trend no matter what the catwalks are saying.
-This timeless means of hijab styling will add a healthy dose of volume to your overall outfit and can be worn both day and night.
+The modern trendsetter hijab style does what it says on the tin, allowing you to look and feel on-trend no matter what the catwalks are saying.

 - To begin, wrap the headscarf (either rectangular or square) around your face and, as with the classic hijab style, ensure you leave one side significantly longer than the other.

 - With the longer side, wrap this around your head, pulling at the fabric on the top of your head to add a little more volume.
 Once you're happy with the volume you've created, wrap it back over to the front of your shoulder.

 - Now, using the same piece of material, take it around your face once more - pinning to the top of your head and fixing the headscarf in front to create a loose, draping effect.